Writing on Dogs

-Each year my local dog club runs a season ending Fun Day with events designed to be fun and to test the bondbetween club members and their dogs.
-Our most popular events include fancy dress, for dogs and owners, an agility-type slalom, a saveloy (relay, not eating!) race, the waggliest tail and an event we call the “Ned Kelly”.
+My local dog club runs a season-ending Fun Day with events designed to be fun and to test the bond between club members and dogs.
+Our most popular competitions include fancy-dress for members and dogs, an agility-type slalom, the waggliest tail, and an event we call the “Ned Kelly”.

-When I was 10 years old I pestered my parents into letting me have a dog.
+When I was ten, I pestered my parents into letting me have a dog.
 I researched breeds in the library and decided upon a yellow Labrador Retriever.
-I was in boy heaven when we brought home my new puppy, who I decided to call, Duke.
+I was in boy heaven when we brought home my new puppy, whom I named Duke.

-The response from friends and family when told my wife and I were expecting our first child was, “Harry’s nose will be put out of joint!"
-I was determined our three-year-old Labrador’s nose would not be put out by, nor would he be shooed outside, away from the “new baby in the pack”.
+When told my wife and I were expecting our first child, the response from friends and family was, “Harry’s nose will be put out of joint!”
+However, I was determined our three-year-old Labrador’s nose would not be put out, nor would he be shooed outside away from the “new baby in the pack”.

 My Lab Harry is almost eleven-and-a-half years old.
 He’s never been a very energetic dog – as I’ve commented to my training classes, his heeling in dog obedience rings was like dragging around a reluctant sack of potatoes!

-Walking to the local coffee shop one morning, my dog, Harry, besides me on a leash, I overhead a passer-by compliment, "Look at that well-trained dog.”
+Walking to the local coffee shop one morning, my dog, Harry, besides me on-leash, I overhead a compliment from a passer-by, “Look at that well-trained dog.”
 “Nah,” retorted another.
 “You should see the two big dogs outside the coffee shop.
-They walk off leash.”
+They walk off-leash.”

-A question I ask student handlers in the first week of dog training is, Why train your dog?
-The answers never include wanting to train a dog to win a flag race!
+An introductory question I ask student handlers in the first week of dog training is, Why train your dog?
+The answers never include wanting to train their dogs to win a flag race!